42-AI/bootcamp_data-engineering/day02/day02.md

 ## Notions of the day

-Create an AWS account, set up a billing alarm.

 The day will be divided into two parts.
-In the first one, you will learn to use a tool called Terraform which will allow you to deploy/destruct an AWS infrastructure.
-In the second part of the day, you will learn to use a software development kit (SDK) which will allow you to use Python in order to interact with AWS.
+In the first one, you will learn to use a tool called Terraform which will allow you to deploy/destruct cloud infrastructures.
+In the second part of the day, you will learn to use a software development kit (SDK) which will allow you to use Python in order to interact with your cloud.

 ## General rules